 Sean has played music for 22 years in a variety of performing bands spanning many genres, and has studied with private instructors for guitar (focusing on rock, jazz, blues, classical, and r&b styles) and voice (focusing on the Speech-Level Singing method) for most of these years.
 He has also taken multiple courses from Berklee College of Music as well as performance & music theory classes while earning his B.A. in Philosophy & Anthropology at the University of California - Irvine.
 He also holds certification in Pro Tools 201, 110, and 101 from The Recording Arts Center (TRAC) in San Diego.

-- -In July of 2018, Sean was one of thirteen participants in the 2018 Creative Lab Hawaii Music Immersive where he had the opportunity to co-write for sync with SYML, Katie Herzig, Amy Stroup, Rob Kleiner, Butterfly Boucher, and Marlin "Hookman" Bonds.
+- -In July of 2018, Sean was one of thirteen participants in the 2018 Creative Lab Hawaii Music Immersive where he had the opportunity to co-write for sync licensing with incredible artists/producers like SYML, Katie Herzig, Amy Stroup, Rob Kleiner, Butterfly Boucher, and Marlin "Hookman" Bonds.

 - -In June of 2018, Sean performed solo at HiSAM museum and on a live video broadcast of Pakele Live.

 - -In May of 2018, Sean opened for Iron & Wine at Honolulu's Republik

 - -In March of 2018, Sean released "The Process Of", a 15-song all-original album produced by Imua Garza (and celebrated at an album release show at Hawaiian Brian's on March 3, 2018); the tracks "Dig", "Salary Man", and "Curl" are still featured on radio station Star 101.9; Sean was featured in two Honolulu Star-Advertiser TGIF articles promoting the album.